The New McFraud Doc On HBO Tells A Wild Story

 Remember McDonald’s Monopoly?
 Every time you went to for some golden arches delights, you were given a Monopoly ticket that you’d peel off your fries or cup of soda.
-They were color-coded, and if you were lucky enough to collect a set of winning tickets, then you would win a million dollars!
+They were colour-coded, and if you were lucky enough to collect a set of winning tickets, then you would win a million dollars!
 Sounds too good to be true, right?
 Spoiler alert: It was.
-After awhile, people began to wonder who, if anyone, was actually winning the million dollar jackpot.
+After a while, people began to wonder who, if anyone, was actually winning the million-dollar jackpot.
 One person took matters into his own hands.
-And now, there's an Feb.
-3 HBO documentary all about it: McMillions.
+And now, there's a HBO documentary all about it: McMillions.

+The game went on from 1989 to early 2001, but eventually, the general public — and the FBI — realised something was Filet-O-Fishy about the people who were claiming their winnings.
+McMillions, produced by Mark Wahlberg, uncovers what really went on during this time period.
+Who were the masterminds?
+Was the mafia really involved?
+What's the true story behind the McDonald's Monopoly scandal?

 Advertisement